 - Managing your ongoing relationship

-- Testing new systems and confirming accuracy of upgrades to any existing system
+- Testing new systems and confirming the accuracy of upgrades to any existing system

 We share this information to ensure that we better understand our customer’s requirements and we can run your agreements in an efficient and transparent manner.